 Ideally, homeschooling community opens up our possibilities to find information about homeschooling co-ops and/or support group.
 But still, it’s all about networking, so expect nothing more than small talks and playdates if we don’t try to dig into co-ops and support groups that available in a certain community.
 After few participations on the routine physical meet-ups, you’ll know exactly whose to find for support/advice, and which to join for co-ops activities.

 In some homeschooling communities, there’ll be few members whose been there done that for quite long time, and therefore they’re becoming some kind of inner-circle.
+The stronger the inner circle is, the better sustain the community will be.
 And because communities are usually takes time to grow bigger, you’ll began to notice that there is also such things as new-comers.

 Within the homeschooling community, we will see members come and go, or in some cases, went and never come back.
-It’s totally normal, because people expect to find and experience something in common from the community, and if they don’t get it, they’ll find another community.
+It’s totally normal, because people expect to find and experience something in common from the community, and if they don’t get it, they’ll go for community-shopping to find another community that suit them well.
 Founders of community should know and understand this very well.

 Know which one you're participating